Kruthiksp/Java8/README.md

     Find the product with the highest rating,
     Collect all the product names in that category into a comma-separated string, Calculate the total number of products in that category.
+90. Given a list of Order objects, each Order has List<Item>
+    Group them by customer name and
+    Compute totalSpent, uniqueItems, orderCount
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>